axant/tgapp-tgcomments/README.rst

 About tgcomments
 -------------------------

-tgcomments is a Pluggable application for TurboGears2.
+tgcomments is a Pluggable Comments application for TurboGears2.
+Comments can be added to any webpage by using the ``comments_for`` partial.

+TGComments supports Facebook for avatar if the user logged using tgapp-fbauth or if the User model provides a similar interface.
+Otherwise will fallback to Gravatar.

 Installing
 -------------------------------